-Use these values for upto 5 zones within zones 1-4, see below for 6 or 7 zones.
+* Use these values for upto 5 zones within zones 1-4, see below for 6 or 7 zones.

 In the table below the stations outside of zones 1-9 have been given pseudo-zone numbers purely for the calculation of maximum journey times.
 Watford Junction is treated as zone 9; Ockenden, Chafford Hundred, Purfleet, Grays, Merstham, Redhill, Earlswood, Salfords, Horley and Gatwick Airport are all considered to be zone 10; Broxbourne, Rye House, St Margarets (Herts), Ware, Hertford East and Brentwood** are in zone 11; and Shenfield in zone 12.
-All zones technically exist, even with no stations, so Watford Junction to Bushey is a 3 zone journey (10-9-8) and Upminster to Grays is 5 zones (6-7-8-9-10).
+All zones technically exist, even with no stations, so Upminster to Grays is 5 zones (6-7-8-9-10).
 The TfL site describes the longest journey as Amersham to Shenfield (9 through to 1 then 2 through to 12), but Gatwick Airport to Shenfield is longer at 21 zones, hence we have an extra row on our table.
 Does anyone want to guess how long will be allowed on a through train between Reading and Shenfield when Crossrail opens?

 |Number of zones||Monday-Friday|